 We've recently launched a new initiative with our Civic Engagement Incubators program, now being piloted in Utah.
 Designed on a state-by-state basis for deep engagement work at the community level, the mission of our Incubators project is to develop the capacity of local leaders to become skilled, experienced facilitators of difficult (yet necessary) dialogues about difference, civic life, and community engagement.
 We work closely with local partners to ensure our methods and skills take root in the context of ongoing work to build more robust and thriving community relationships.
 Click here to read how Incubators work, and how you can help!

-Communities across America are mired in divisive rhetoric about Second Amendment rights, public safety, and everything in between.
+Communities across America are mired in divisive rhetoric about Second Amendment rights, gun control, public safety, and everything in between.
 A new kind of conversation about guns in American life is desperately needed - and we're ready to facilitate.
 Click here to learn about our project package, and here to read about the impact these projects have already made.

 Whether the focus is leadership training for students, building dialogue clubs on campus, or talking about the realities of race and gender, Essential Partners is ready to help your campus come together for vital conversations about living together in diverse, intellectually-charged communities.
 Click here to read about our approach to campus conversations.
 You can also read about past work at Mount Holyoke, where we led a training on leadership for an intergenerational group of students and women from the community interested in civic engagement; or other higher education projects where we trained students as facilitators, helped launch dialogue clubs, and led campus-wide dialogues on issues such as transgender identity, sexuality, sexual assault, and diversity.